DrA1ex/JS_ParticleSystem/README.md

 ##### `gpgpu`
-GPGPU is used for calculation (General-purpose computing on graphics processing units).
-All calculations are performed in a separate worker, but on the GPU.
-Due to the high parallelization of calculations, it is possible to achieve significant acceleration for complex simulation configurations.
-This method most likely will not work on mobile platforms, but it will work well on desktops with discrete graphics cards.
+GPGPU (General-purpose computing on graphics processing units) is employed for calculations in a dedicated worker, utilizing the power of the GPU.
+The highly parallelized nature of these computations enables significant acceleration, particularly for complex simulation configurations.
+However, it's worth noting that this method may not be suitable for mobile platforms but delivers excellent results on desktops equipped with discrete graphics cards.

-In this calculation method, `segmentation_max_count` parameter is interpreted as the size of the side of the 2D texture, i.e. value 128 actually means `128*128=16348` segment size.
-This method allows to simulate gravity with maximum accuracy and with a large number of particles.
+In this calculation method, the `segmentation_max_count` parameter is interpreted as the dimension of the 2D texture, indicating the size of each segment.
+For example, a value of 128 actually corresponds to a segment size of 16,348 (128 * 128).

-Unfortunately, on small segment sizes, the method works inefficiently and works worse than `worker` backend.
+This method enables the simulation of gravity with utmost accuracy, accommodating a high volume of particles.
+However, it exhibits inefficiency and performs worse than the `worker` backend when used with small segment sizes.

 _Demos with different segment max sizes_:
 - Max segment size `64*64` and `32k` particles: [link](https://dra1ex.github.io/JS_ParticleSystem/n_body/?backend=gpgpu&particle_count=32768&segment_max_count=64)
 - Max segment size `128*128` and `131k` particles: [link](https://dra1ex.github.io/JS_ParticleSystem/n_body/?backend=gpgpu&particle_count=131072&segment_max_count=128)
 - Max segment size `256*256` and `262k` particles: [link](https://dra1ex.github.io/JS_ParticleSystem/n_body/?backend=gpgpu&particle_count=262144&segment_max_count=256)

-Increasing `segmentation_max_count` also degrades performance for GPGPU, but allows to simulate much more particles with max accuracy.
+Although increasing the `segmentation_max_count` adversely affects GPGPU performance, it facilitates the simulation of a significantly larger number of particles while maintaining maximum accuracy.

 _Simulation demo links with maximum accuracy_:
 - Max segment size `96*96`: [link](https://dra1ex.github.io/JS_ParticleSystem/n_body/?backend=gpgpu&particle_count=9216&segment_max_count=96)